bmacer/till-debt/README.md

 1. Create a Supabase project at [https://supabase.com](https://supabase.com)
 2. Run the SQL script in `supabase-schema.sql` in the SQL Editor to set up the database schema
+3. Run the additional SQL functions in the SQL Editor:
+   - `get-public-user-profiles.sql` - Function to get all public user profiles
+   - `get-public-user-profile.sql` - Function to get a single user profile
-3. Copy your Supabase URL and anon key to a `.env` file:
+4. Copy your Supabase URL and anon key to a `.env` file:

 ```
 NEXT_PUBLIC_SUPABASE_URL=your-supabase-url